1 Samuel 3 – God Speaks to Samuel

 A. Samuel is unable to recognize God’s voice.

 1. (1) The scarcity of revelation in Israel.

 a.
-The boy Samuel ministered to the LORD: For the third time it is emphasized that Samuel ministered to the LORD (also in 1 Samuel 2:11 and 2:18), just as Aaron and his sons did at their consecration as priests (Exodus 29:1) and just like Paul and Barnabas did before they were sent out as missionaries (Acts 13:1-2).
+The boy Samuel ministered to the LORD: For the third time, it is emphasized that Samuel ministered to the LORD (also in 1 Samuel 2:11 and 2:18), just as Aaron and his sons did at their consecration as priests (Exodus 29:1) and just as Paul and Barnabas did before they were sent out as missionaries (Acts 13:1-2).

 b.
 The word of the LORD was rare in those days: The only word of the LORD we read of in the first two chapters of 1 Samuel is the word of judgment brought by the man of God against Eli.
 God didn’t speak often, and when He did, it was a word of judgment.

 i.
 The word of the LORD was rare in those days because of the hardness of heart among the people of Israel and the corruption of the priesthood.
 God will speak, and guide, when His people seek Him, and when His ministers seek to serve Him diligently.

 And it came to pass at that time, while Eli was lying down in his place, and when his eyes had begun to grow so dim that he could not see, and before the lamp of God went out in the tabernacle of the LORD where the ark of God was, and while Samuel was lying down, that the LORD called Samuel.
 And he answered, “Here I am!”

 a.
 His eyes had begun to grow so dim that he could not see: This was true both spiritually and physically of Eli.
 His age made him an ineffective leader for Israel.

 b.
 Before the lamp of God went out in the tabernacle of the LORD: As a figure of speech, this simply means “before dawn.”
 But it is also suggestive of the dark spiritual times of Israel – it is dark and will probably get darker.